Rise to Success: Career Highlights of Jack Nicholson

 1981: Starred in "The Postman Always Rings Twice" and "Reds"

-In 1981, Jack Nicholson starred in "The Postman Always Rings Twice" and "Reds", where he portrayed writer Eugene O'Neill.
+In 1981, Jack Nicholson starred in "The Postman Always Rings Twice" and "Reds", where he portrayed the writer Eugene O'Neill.

-1981: Starred in Reds
+1981: Role in Reds and Irish Identity

-1981: Nominated for Oscar for Reds
+1981: Oscar Nomination for Reds

 1982: Starred in "The Border"